Alabama Bounty Hunter Guide: Requirements and Steps

-As professional bondsmen in Alabama must be free of felony convictions and convictions relating to moral turpitude, candidates must complete a fingerprint background check in order to receive a license.
-This step must be done through 3M Cogent, a third-party provider that is contracted through the state.
+Recovery agents in Alabama must complete a fingerprint background check in order to receive a license.
+This step must be done through Gemalto Applicant Processing Services, a third-party provider that is contracted through the state.

 4. Apply for a license.

-Once the bail bond course and exam have been successfully passed, prospective professional bondsmen must submit an application for a license through the National Insurance Producer Registry.
+Once the bail bond course and exam have been successfully passed, prospective professional bondsmen must submit an application for a license or apply online.
 The license application must be submitted as soon as possible after the candidate is fingerprinted, as background check results are only kept in the system for 30 days.
 As of 2022, the license and card printing fee for recovery agents was $135 by paper or $140.40 if applying online.
 Once issued, the bail recovery agent license must be renewed annually on or before November 1.

 Private Investigator/Private Detective

 Private investigators (PIs) and private detectives (PDs) typically charge clients an hourly rate to uncover information that can’t be found through other means.
-This information may be personal, legal, or financial, or a combination thereof.
-The Alabama Private Investigation Board is responsible for regulating and licensing PIs working in the state.
+This information may be personal, legal, financial, or a combination thereof.
+The Alabama Private Investigation Board (APIB) is responsible for regulating and licensing PIs working in the state.
 Prospective PIs must be US citizens at least 21 years of age, have a clean criminal record, and pass an investigative and law exam, a study guide for which is provided on the APIB website.

 Process servers are tasked with notifying individuals of court actions that must be delivered in person, such as a summons to appear.
 Many bondsmen start their careers as process servers and continue to take process serving work throughout their careers.
 To become a process server in Alabama, an individual must be at least 18 years of age and be designated by the court to deliver the legal documents in question.